learlab/itell-api/README.md

 ## Deployment

-The Makefile defines a build and push sequence to DockerHub.
-It will also copy the big downloaded models to `./assets/huggingface`.
-In future builds, models will be copied to the Docker image instead of being downloaded.
+The Makefile defines a build and push sequence to the localhost:32000 container registry.

 ### LEARlab Bare Metal Deployment

 The image is hosted on our bare metal server using a Kubernetes manifest.yaml file.
 The manifest file defines a deployment and service for the image.
-The deployment is configured to pull the image from DockerHub.
+The deployment is configured to pull the image from a local Docker registry (microk8s built-in registry).

 The deployment relies on a Kubernetes secret.
 This was created using `microk8s kubectl create secret generic supabase-itell --from-env-file=.env`

 To update the deployment with a new Docker image, use `microk8s kubectl rollout restart deployment/itell-api`.

+To access the running container, find the pod's id using `microk8s kubectl get pods` then run `microk8s kubectl exec -i -t itell-api-[POD-ID-SEQUENCE] -- /bin/bash`

 ## Usage

-The main API request is a POST request to the `/score/summary` endpoint.
-The request body should be a JSON object with fields defined in /models/summary.py.
+The API endpoints are defined in `src/main.py`.

-The response is a JSON object with fields defined in /models/summary.py
+The request and response bodies are defined as pydantic objects in the `models` folder.